Helicity Softer Dipole Pomeron Model for Vector Meson Photoproduction by Arbitrarily Polarized Photons: Fitting Strategy and Results

-The HSDP model is thus fitted to $3$ categories of experimental data as follows\footnote[1]{4 $d\si/dt$ datasets of different energies are used so that the spin dynamics is robust since only one SDMEs dataset of satisfactory precision at a single energy is available.}: \begin{myitem} \item[(1)] To inherit the success of SDPM in $\si_{tot}$, all $\rho^{0}$ cross-section data that were compiled in \cite{xsecmodel} are considered in our fitting, including the low energy data and the ZEUS \& H1 data in high energies \cite{xsecexp1} .
-However, to avoid the problem of different dataset normalizations, an alternative data set that the SDPM $\si_{tot}$ is sampled ($\si^{SDPM}_{tot}(W_{i}),W_{i}\in[1.84,200]GeV$) according to these data population and the $\si^{SDPM}_{tot}$ uncertainties are estimated according to errors and scatter of these data, is used to represent these data.
-Our $\si_{tot}$ is fitted with the sampled $\si^{SDPM}_{tot,i}$ instead as an effective scheme. \item[(2)] For $d\si/dt$, the normalized $|\mathscr{M}|^{2}/|\mathscr{M}|^{2}\arrowvert_{t=0}$ (from Eq.(\ref{Amp2})) is fitted to the $d\si/dt\arrowvert_{t=0}-$normalized $d\si/dt$ data: (a) SLAC ($2.8GeV,4.7GeV,9.3GeV$ data in "Parametrization Model" and (b) GlueX $8.5GeV$ data. ($24$ data points are sampled for fit.)
-However, these event-averaged based differential cross-section measurements and the uncertainties in GlueX need further treatments to be fitted with our $d\si/dt$ function, which is described in Appendix \ref{Appd3}. \item[(3)] The $9$ linear SDMEs are fitted with only the GlueX data \cite{glueX} but not the SLAC data to avoid large uncertainties.
+The HSDP model is thus fitted to $3$ categories of experimental data as follows\footnote[1]{Four $d\sigma/dt$ datasets of different energies are used so that the spin dynamics is robust since only one SDMEs dataset of satisfactory precision at a single energy is available.}: \begin{myitem} \item[(1)] To inherit the success of SDPM in the $\sigma_{int}$ description of $\rho^{0}$ data \cite{xsecmodel}, and to avoid the ambiguity of extraction methods in these data, we adopt a data-representative scheme: the SDPM $\sigma_{int}$ is sampled ($\sigma^{SDPM}(W_{i}),W_{i}\in[1.84,200]GeV$) according to the data population, with uncertainties estimated from the errors and scatter of data.
+Our $\sigma_{int}$ is fitted with the sampled $\{\sigma^{SDPM}_{i}\}$ instead. \item[(2)] For $d\sigma/dt$, the normalized $|\mathscr{M}|^{2}/|\mathscr{M}|^{2}\arrowvert_{t=0}$ (from Eq.(\ref{Amp2})) is fitted to the $d\sigma/dt\arrowvert_{t=0}-$normalized $d\sigma/dt$ data: (a) SLAC data of $2.8GeV,4.7GeV$,$9.3GeV$ and (b) GlueX $8.5GeV$ data.
+Corrections for finite bin sizes and additional systematic uncertainties were applied to the event-averaged based SLAC data and GlueX data respectively following the procedure described in Appendix \ref{Appd3}. \item[(3)] The $9$ linear SDMEs are fitted with only the GlueX data \cite{glueX} but not the SLAC data to avoid large uncertainties.
 The GlueX measurements of the SDMEs advanced greatly in fineness and precision comparing to the previous experiments, thus enables us to achieve a higher accuracy and an up-to-date improvement in our model of $\rho^{0}-$mesons \emph{polarized} photoproduction. \end{myitem}